mmalates/diabloCC/README.md

   * Days on which the course was closed were removed.
   * Days which only included tournament rounds were removed because the staffing level of the course follows a different guideline than non-tournament days.
   * Days on which precipitation was recorded as "T" (trace) were converted to 0.001 inches which is 10% of the smallest recorded precipitation.
 This value was chosen arbitrarily.
-  #### Future Engineering
-    * Compute cumulative rainfall in past x # of days to simulate lag or persistence for decision tree models
+  * Computed cumulative rainfall from the day before to simulate lag or persistence for decision tree models

 ---

 ## Exploratory Data Analysis
   * Seasonal decomposition shows a strong seasonal effect on the target variable, rounds.
-  * I suggest that the trend in observed rounds could be explained by the amount of rainfall in those years.
+  * The course director suggested that the trend in observed rounds could be explained by the amount of rainfall in recent years.

-  #### Future Exploration
-  * plot rounds versus individual weather features to get a sense for their effects on rounds
+  * plotted scatter of weather features and target to get a sense of interactions and weather effects of rounds.

 ---